EaryChow/Earys-Spatial-Expander/README.md

 This is applied in the frequency domain before calibration.

 ### 6. Automatic Calibration
-Because the cascade naturally changes total loudness as a source pans (a center-panned source splits into multiple correlated channels), the plugin runs an internal **automatic calibration** at startup and whenever you change format, latency, stretch, rear bias, or crosstalk.
+Because the cascade naturally changes total loudness as a source pans (a center-panned source splits into multiple correlated channels), the plugin runs an internal **automatic calibration** at startup and whenever you change format, latency, stretch, or crosstalk.

 **Calibration with perceptual weighting:**
 The plugin generates correlated white noise with a flat spectrum, sweeps the pan from hard-left to hard-right in 1 dB ILD steps, and runs the full cascade (including stretch, rear bias, and crosstalk) at each step.
-It measures the total output power using **ITU-R BS.1770-4 / BS.2051 perceptual channel weightings** (+1.5 dB for side/rear channels) so that phantom images between speakers sound equally loud, not just physically equal-energy.
+It measures the total output power using **ITU-R BS.1770-4 / BS.2051 perceptual channel weightings** (+1.5 dB for side/wide/surround channels; front, center, and rear channels are weighted at 0 dB) so that phantom images between speakers sound equally loud, not just physically equal-energy.
 A gain table `G[ILD]` is built that normalizes every pan position to the same perceived loudness.

 During playback, the plugin computes the ILD independently for every FFT bin, looks up the corresponding gain from the calibration table, and applies that gain only to that bin.
 A soft confidence gate based on the bin's energy relative to the frame peak gracefully fades the correction to unity for quiet bins, preventing grain on reverb tails.
 There is no temporal smoothing across frames—the STFT's 32× overlap-add provides natural temporal continuity.
 The result is a spectral shaper rather than a dynamics processor: no pumping, no broadband ducking.